Take your first step in the world of robotics with a brush bot you make yourself with just a toothbrush and a tiny motor.

 The bots we’ll make today use a toothbrush and a tiny motor used in pagers.
 (Do they still make pagers?)

-You can find tiny vibrating motors at MicroCenter (a computer super store) and online at Amazon.
+You can find tiny vibrating motors at your local MicroCenter or online at Amazon.
 Amazon can get you a dozen motors for cheap, as long as you don’t mind planning ahead.

-If you’re one of my local readers, our St. Louis MicroCenter is in the Brentwood Promenade, near Target & Trader Joe’s.
+If you’re one of my local readers, the St. Louis MicroCenter is at the Brentwood Promenade, near Target & Trader Joe’s.